dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`nextChrom`

-Go to the next known chromsome or contig.
+Go to the start of the next chromsome or contig.

 Find
 ----